 - Establishes an Effective Date: The effective date of the ITF is the date from which the VA will calculate and pay benefits if your application is approved.
 It is based on when the VA receives your ITF, provided you submit your completed application within the required timeframe.

-- 12 months to Complete Your Claim: You have up to 1 year from the date the VA receives your ITF to complete and submit your application for VA disability benefits.
+- 12 months to Complete Your Claim: You have one year after submitting your ITF to apply for VA disability benefits.
 Benefits will be retroactive to the ITF date if the application is submitted within that year.

 - Time to Prepare a Strong Claim: After filing the Intent to File, you have up to 12 months to submit your complete application for VA disability benefits.